-Running From Reality
+Stop Running From Reality

 “The purpose of life is not to be happy.
 It is to be useful, to be honourable, to be compassionate, to have it make some difference that you have lived and lived well.” — Ralph Waldo Emerson

 Do you ever get the sense you should be further along in life?
-You might experience an overwhelming feeling that you’ll never reach your destination from where you are now.
+You might experience an overwhelming feeling you’ll never reach your destination from where you are now.
 Allow me to put your mind at ease.
 You are well placed to follow any path, as long as you set the intention to move forward with resolve.
 The tension we experience occurs when we disconnect from our true self.
 This is compounded by an inner voice that’s never satisfied until it gets what it wants.
-It is the inner critic, inherited from early age that dominates our thought landscape.
+It’s the inner critic, inherited from an early age that dominates our thought landscape.

-Your Past Does Not Equate To Your Future
+Your Past Does Not Equal Your Future

 “The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.” — Eleanor Roosevelt

 To start where you are, be mindful of the components of your life.
 What you have is the perfect foundation for living a prosperous existence.
 Get out of your head and move into the expansive ocean of your heart.
 Tune in to the quiet stillness where hope and clarity reside.
-The energy and willpower I speak of forms the burst of inspiration needed to move forward.
-To start where you are, take the first step in faith and trust you will be guided, as long as you continue to move forward.
+The energy and willpower I speak of forms the inspiration needed to move forward.
+To start where you are, take the first step and trust you will be guided as long as you continue to move forward.
 Momentum carries with it an expansive energy capable of overcoming struggle and misfortune.
-Start from where you are now and purposefully commit to moving forward with hope and enthusiasm, knowing life is leading you to where you need to be.
+Start where you are now and purposefully commit to moving forward with hope and enthusiasm, knowing life is leading you to where you need to be.